microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInDetailedSummary.md

 bbbbbbbb-7777-8888-9999-cccccccccccc 18-06-2024 00:00:00     Azure Portal   77776666-aaaa-9999-bbbb-0000cccc1111 6
 ```

-This command gets all sign ins to Microsoft Entra ID Portal for the month of June.
+This example returns all sign ins to Microsoft Entra ID Portal for the month of June.

 ### Example 3: Get top five sign ins